mpotane/PythonScriptPH/README.md

 ---

 #### 🎯 Contribute
 Open for contributions.
-Create pull request and I will review the code. 🧐
+Create a pull request and I will review the code. 🧐

 ---